-Ruby is powerful dynamic language, that is extremely beginner-friendly and focuses on simplicity and productivity.
+Ruby is a powerful dynamic language, that is extremely beginner-friendly and focuses on simplicity and productivity.
 There’s an ongoing debate on whether it’s easier than Python or not, but let’s just say they are of approximately the same level.
 Rails, an MVC Ruby web development framework, took the language to new heights and become the go-to framework for many developers as it focuses on rapid prototyping and Convention-Over-Configuration pattern.
 Rails is not the only ruby framework out there, there are Sinatra, Cuba, Hanami and a few others.

 Microsoft’s products for web development might not be the get-go for many developers and aren’t really the most popular either.
 However, they are a strong option in terms of features and performance.
 ASP.Net Core is the next generation of their most famous ASP.Net web framework.
 ASP.Net is powering over 17 million pages on the web and it’s used by Microsoft and Xfinity among others.
 If you’re familiar with Java or C++, C# will be quite intuitive to you, and if you’re already familiar with C# then ASP.Net is definitely an option for you.

-Go is rich compiled programming language built by Google, and is said to be even simpler than Python.
+Go is a rich compiled programming language built by Google, and is said to be even simpler than Python.
 It’s a concurrent programming language and since its compiled as well, this contributes to making it a speedy language for web development.
 The team that created the language also made one amazing IDE which is a very important factor in the development process.

 Erlang is one of the most powerful options on this list.
-It’s a concurrent functional programming language that was designed specifically to handle mass amount of traffic in real-time applications.
+It’s a concurrent functional programming language that was designed specifically to handle the massive amount of traffic in real-time applications.
 Reliability and availability in Erlang are of great importance, to the extent that adding new features might be done seamlessly while the application is handling the mass amount of transactions.
 While it might not be the best option for HTML generation, it’s certainly ideal for building REST API on your backend.

 Elixir is a dynamic functional programming language the utilizes the Erlang virtual machine.
 It was designed for concurrency, scalability, and simplicity and invented by a Rails core member.
 Elixir possesses a rich framework called Phoenix, but it’s relatively young compared to other languages and hence you might need to write things from scratch.
 Elixir and Phoenix also account for flexibility and scalability, the creators also said that they were able to serve 2 million users simultaneously which opens the door for new possibilities that might not exist in other frameworks.